Planning and Operations

 Resolutely safeguard the people of Hawaiʻi, our community values, and our homeland.

 The Branch translates the State’s Homeland Security Strategy and policy guidance into mission execution through the development of operational and response plans, which guide and direct OHS’s and the state homeland security enterprise’s activities for priority threats and challenges to the state and national homeland security.
 It oversees the statewide Cybersecurity and Critical Infrastructure Programs and has lead for statewide planning and operational support for:

-- Critical Infrastructure and Interdependencies
+- Critical Infrastructure Security and Resilience

 - Emerging Threats